Welcome to the Chairperson's Toolkit Help Section!

 Sales Tax Remittance

-The Toolkit will calculate your taxes due and Scholastic will remit them on your behalf to the appropriate tax agency.
+Based on the information reported by you through the Financial Form, the Toolkit will calculate your taxes due.
+Scholastic can then remit the tax on your behalf to the appropriate tax agency should you elect for it to do so.
 This information will appear on your invoice.

 Sales Tax Not Collected